covcom/205CDE/labs/16 RESTful API/worksheet.md

 'https://api.instagram.com/v1/media/search?lat=60.1788737%lng=24.9570322'

+Next take a look at index.html and geogram.php.
+This a small application called mashup, which refers to a web application, that uses content from more than one source to create a single new service displayed in a single graphical interface.
+Nowadays there are also Mashup composition tools that are usually simple enough to be used by end-users.
+They generally do not require programming skills and rather support visual wiring of GUI widgets, services and components together.
+We are using these two APIs to program a mashup with PHP.
+First the queries we are using are the ones we have in the above figures.
+Notice that this is not a REST API itself, it is just a demonstration how to construct HTTP requests in PHP.

 But because we are making an application, we will allow the user to tell a location name, and make our program to find the coordinates, and use them to find out photos from Instagram.
 ```
 <!DOCTYPE html>
 <html lang="en">